jacob-pecile/gotta-go-form/README.md

 **The passed in values will be passed in the order specified in accessors**

 ### Observers
-Sometimes you want the sate of certain fields to be updated upon the change of other fields.
+Sometimes you want the state of certain fields to be updated upon the change of other fields.

-For example you might want an endtime field that immediately sets itself to 15 minutes after the user has set an start time.
+For example you might want an end time field that immediately sets itself to 15 minutes after the user has set a start time.

 You can add this logic to your form using the observer property.